Carly Drake

 Similarly, in the classroom, I help students engage with managerial and conceptual knowledge so they develop the skills needed to create marketing communication that benefits both firms and consumers.
 Based on my commitment to participatory learning, students' experiences as consumers become important here.
 My students are my collaborators in discovering new ways to think about the marketplace, identify what consumers need, and construct marketing communication that (who knows?) might make the world a better place.

-In addition to my research and teaching, I am involved on the North Central College campus as a Faculty Mentor for the Women's Track and Field Team and a founding member of the Body Collective.
+In addition to my research and teaching, I am involved on the North Central College campus as a founding member of the Body Collective and the faculty advisor for our American Marketing Association chapter.

 When I'm not working, I am usually running, cooking, or lounging with my dog.